 #2 Your very own exhibition

-Now that we can no longer visit any fun children's museums, let's just bring the museum to us.
-Have your (babysitting) kids pick a topic and let them create all kinds of crafts around that theme, with colour, clay, paint, you name it.
+Don't fancy going to a museum, but still want to find a creative activity?
+Have your (babysitting) kids pick a topic and let them create all kinds of crafts around that theme (such as spring, farm animals, holiday destinations) using colour, clay, paint, you name it.
 Ultimately, the living room will be transformed into a true exhibition consisting of your own little crafts.
 Of course, a tour by the artist cannot be missed!

 #3 Build a hut